sbrl/Hackathon202203-Project-3/README.md

 ### Step 3: Install dependencies
-Open your command prompt or terminal (Windows users: try [this tutorial](https://helpdeskgeek.com/how-to/open-command-prompt-folder-windows-explorer/) if you're unsure).
+To run the sample code, we need to first install Python and Tensorflow.
+How we do this depends on what operating system and computer you are

 #### If you are using **Windows**
 If you are using **Windows** - including on a University-owned Lab machine, follow these steps.

 The only dependency that the sample code has is [Tensorflow](https://tensorflow.org), so that is what we will be installing here.
-If you need to install any **other** Python packages, then do this:
+If you need to install any **other** Python packages, then do this in your command prompt once you have Python and `pip` installed:

 ```bash
 python -m pip install --user package_name
 ```

+From here on, this tutorial will require that you open your command prompt.
+If you're unsure on how to do this, try [this tutorial](https://helpdeskgeek.com/how-to/open-command-prompt-folder-windows-explorer/).

 ##### If you are on your personal computer